ThatCosmicStorm/Quartz/README.md

 - \* I'm leaving the caret symbol `^` to represent exponentiation, again, having the proper symbol do its job.

 # WORK IN PROGRESS...
-- I will definitely split these main sections into their own files later.
+- I will definitely split the main sections into their own files later.